-White blood cells are continuously produced in the bone marrow and kept ready within the blood and lymphatic systems until they are needed.
+The bone marrow continuously produces white blood cells.
+They are stored within the blood and lymphatic systems until they are needed.

 There are several different types of white blood cells, each with varying responsibilities:

-When they are needed, monocytes travel to other organs, such as the spleen, liver, lungs, and bone marrow, where they transform into a cell called a macrophage.
+When needed, monocytes travel to other organs, such as the spleen, liver, lungs, and bone marrow, where they transform into a cell called a macrophage.

 An increase in white blood cells is known as leukocytosis.
 It typically occurs in response to the following conditions:

-- A bone marrow or immune disorder
+- a bone marrow or immune disorder

-- Certain cancers such as acute or chronic lymphocytic leukemia
+- certain cancers, such as acute or chronic lymphocytic leukemia

-- Emotional stress
+- emotional stress

-- Allergic reactions
+- allergic reactions

 In some cases, all white blood cells are affected.
 However, some people have a specific disease in which only one type of white blood cell is affected.

 - Lymphocytes: If there is an elevation in the level of lymphocytes, the condition is known as lymphocytic leukocytosis.
-This may occur as a result of a virus, or an infection such as tuberculosis.
+This may occur as a result of a virus or an infection, such as tuberculosis.
 It may also be linked to specific lymphomas and leukemias.

-- Basophils: Increased levels of basophils may occur in people with a history of underactive thyroid disease, known as hypothyroidism, or in certain other medical conditions.
+- Basophils: Rising levels of basophils may occur in people with a history of underactive thyroid disease, known as hypothyroidism, or as a result of certain other medical conditions.

 Those affected by idiopathic hypereosinophilic syndrome may experience symptoms such as:

-- Weight loss
+- weight loss

-- Night sweats
+- night sweats

-- Chest pain
+- chest pain

-- Stomach ache
+- stomach ache

-- Skin rash
+- skin rash

 These develop when too many immature blood cells are produced, leading to an imbalance.
-These are rare conditions that may or may not be malignant.
+Myeloproliferative disorders are rare conditions that may or may not become malignant.

 A blood test can be used to assess the white blood cell count, and other tests will be needed to pinpoint the exact cause of the problem.